hanatos/obs-flat-vkdt/src/pipe/modules/i-pfm/readme.md

 * `filename` the name of the input file, potentially containing %04d for sequences
 * `startid` the index of the first file if loading a sequence
+* `noise a` the gaussian part of the noise estimation
+* `noise b` the poissonian part of the noise estimation

 ## connectors

-* `output` half floating point precision version of the f32 input file.
+* `output` 32-bit floating point precision version of the f32 input file.